Food Cost Control: Complete Guide for SA Restaurants

 Weekly vs monthly tracking

-Many successful SA restaurants do a full count monthly and a quick count of high-value items (meat, seafood, cheese) weekly.
-The more often you calculate food cost, the sooner you can correct course.
+Weekly tracking spots problems fast (theft, waste, portion creep) but needs weekly stock takes.
+Monthly is easier to sustain and aligns with financial reporting.
+Many SA restaurants do a full count monthly and a quick count of high-value items (meat, seafood, cheese) weekly.

 Recipe Costing: The Foundation of Food Cost Control